apache/iceberg-rust/crates/integrations/datafusion/README.md

   ~ under the License.
 -->

-# Apache Iceberg Integrations
+# Apache Iceberg Datafusion Integration

-This crate contains the official Native Rust implementation of Apache Iceberg Integrations.
+This crate contains the integration of Apache Datafusion and Apache Iceberg.